SRvSaha/CoWinVaccineSlotFinder/README.md

 Well, not interesting right?

-Yeah, basically you've this Project Named COWIN which has appsettings.json which does most of the magic.
+Yeah, basically you've this Project Named CoWin.Core which has appsettings.json which does most of the magic.
+CoWin.UI is just a small project for handling the Captcha.

 Rest of the Business Logic are there inside the Models directory.

 Clean Coding Practices have been followed during the development of the Application within a span of 2 days after Office Hours.
 So, you won't find proper Exception Handling, using Dependency Injection or Logging or even Documenentation, duh!